trustmaster/goflow/README.md

 * Concurrent - graph nodes run in parallel.
 * Structural - applications are described as components, their ports and connections between them.
-* Event-driven - system's behavior is how components react to events.
+* Reactive/active - system's behavior is how components react to events or how they handle their lifecycle.
-* Asynchronous - there is no determined order in which events happen.
+* Asynchronous/synchronous - there is no determined order in which events happen, unless you demand for such order.
 * Isolated - sharing is done by communication, state is not shared.

 ## Getting started